Recyclable & Reusable Items

 • Oil, Anti-Freeze (Can drop these at most garages)

-• Paint (dried cans of paint can be picked of, just leave beside collection cans)
+• Paint (dried cans of paint can be picked up, just leave beside the collection cans)

 • NO PLASTIC GROCERY BAGS